Last Updated on

 You can’t download any songs, however, because of problems with licensing.
 For any new members, you can try Guitar Tricks free trial membership for fourteen days, where you will get full access to all of the tools and lessons that Guitar Tricks has to offer to users.

-This company also has etudes for users to play that are excerpts from different genres of music, that allow users to be fluent in different styles of music.
+This company also has etudes for users to play that are excerpts from different genres of music, that allow users to be fluent in different styles of music and sequence of chords.
 Each lesson that Guitar Tricks offers to users is extremely detailed with tips, tricks, and extra bits that go along with each lesson.

 They also offer the same learning criteria to each of their users, which happens to be:

-If you are willing to pay for guitar lessons, you are going to get the best access to lessons and instructions.
+If you are willing to pay for guitar lessons, you are going to get the best access to lessons and instructions (and QUALITY instructors).
 Online guitar lessons have been designed to re-create a real life guitar learning experience and both Guitar Tricks and Justin Guitar do a great job.

 Compared to lessons that you would pay a private teacher to give you, Guitar Tricks and Justin Guitar are much cheaper.
 Based upon my personal experience, I also found that Guitar Tricks was a lot easier to operate, because of the Core Learning System that Guitar Tricks has installed into their site just for beginners.

-Justin Guitar is a great site to use if you’re looking to learn guitar, but it is extremely limited, especially when you compare the site to Guitar Tricks; if you are looking to fluently play the guitar, Justin Guitar doesn’t give you everything that you need.
+Justin Guitar is a great site to use if you’re looking to learn guitar, but it is extremely limited, especially when you compare the site to Guitar Tricks; if you are looking to fluently play the guitar, Justin Guitar doesn’t give you everything you need for learning guitar.

-If you end up deciding that you want to spend money on a monthly online guitar lesson service, you really get a lot more with Guitar Tricks than you do with Justin Guitar .
+If you end up deciding that you want to spend money on a monthly online guitar lesson service / learning guitar, you really get a lot more with Guitar Tricks than you do with Justin Guitar.